Curriculum at Eastfield

 We are committed to teaching our children about equality, diversity and inclusion.
 We believe that equality is about equal opportunities for all and protecting people from being discriminated against.
-Diversity is about recognizing respecting and valuing differences in people.
+Diversity is about recognising respecting and valuing differences in people.
 Inclusion is about an individual’s experience within school, our community and in a wider society, as well as the extent to which they feel valued and included.
-Equality, diversity and inclusion underpin all our work but are taught discreetly to children through PSHE lessons, whole school assemblies, theme weeks and days and half termly reflection and review opportunities.
+Equality, diversity and inclusion underpin our work and is also taught discretely to children through PSHE lessons, whole school assemblies, theme weeks and days and termly reflection and review opportunities.

-Our goal is to create a school community where equality is a right for all, diversity is celebrated and as a result an inclusion and caring community is built.
+Our goal is to create a school community where equality is a right for all, diversity is celebrated and as a result an inclusive and caring community is built.

 Our English and Maths curriculum is broad, balanced and creative, going beyond the classroom and permeating throughout our curriculum.
 We understand the importance of a vocabulary-rich curriculum, and English is a strong feature of all lessons which is essential to help develop the key skills of reading, writing, speaking and listening.
 We aim to expose children to contextualised Maths in our topic lessons so that they can apply their skills throughout the curriculum.

 At Eastfield we want the children to become good citizens, playing a positive role within the school and local community as well as understanding the role they play in shaping the world at large.